 Sophie is an experienced data analyst whose work focuses on financial analysis and health systems.
 They have also worked as a research assistant at the Nuffield Trust, an analyst at NHS England and a policy administrator at Health Education England.
 Sophie holds a BSc in Mathematics and Philosophy from the University of York.

-Khem's research focuses on green industrial planning and housing.
-Before joining Common Wealth, Khem worked on decarbonisation and energy efficiency at E3G and on housing policy at Joseph Rowntree Foundation.
+Khem researches the military industry and its connection to the climate crisis.
+His work explores the potential of repurposing parts of the military sector for green manufacturing.
+Before Common Wealth, Khem worked at E3G and the Joseph Rowntree Foundation.
 Khem holds an MPhil in World History and a BA in History from the University of Cambridge.

 Eleanor’s research focuses on democratising corporate governance, developing technology for public good and the need for reparations for historic injustice and damages from climate change.
 She has an MPhil in Political Theory from the University of Oxford, where she focused on the case for reparations for Caribbean slavery.
 She is also a historical novelist, writing about the aftermath of slavery and what it means to be free.